rjbultitude/freqi/README.md

 * Does not allow for input of notes as letters
 * Does not allow for input of chords by name

+## Dependencies

+This module has _no_ dependencies, though dependencies for the demo were mistakenly listed in pre 1.0.1 versions.

+## Release notes

+The first major release (version 1.0.0) included one breaking change whereby `inversionStartNote` was changed to `intervalStartIndex` to better express its purpose.
+If you're not explicitly using this property in your app you should be able to safely upgrade to the latest version.

 ## Demo

 [View the online demo on GitHub here](https://rjbultitude.github.io/freqi/demo/index.html)